Reductions towards a characteristic free proof of the Canonical Element Theorem: Introduction

 We end the introduction by outlining the main steps of the proof of Theorem \ref{MonomialTheoremCharacteristicFree}.

-\begin{enumerate}[(i)] \item We reduce the CE Property to the case, where $R$ is a complete quasi-Gorenstein domain that is a complete intersection in codimension $\le 1$ by considering the same $R$-algebra as in the proof of \cite[Proposition 2.7]{TavanfarReduction}.
+\begin{enumerate}[(i)] \item We reduce the CE Property to the case where $R$ is a complete quasi-Gorenstein domain that is a locally complete intersection in codimension $\le 1$ by considering the same $R$-algebra as in the proof of \cite[Proposition 2.7]{TavanfarReduction}.

-\item Suppose that $R$ is a quasi-Gorenstein domain as in (i), and that $S$ is the localization at the homogeneous maximal ideal of a generic linkage of $R$ in the sense of Huneke and Ulrich's \cite{HunekeUlrichDivisorClass}.
+\item Suppose that $R$ is a quasi-Gorenstein domain as in (i), and that $S$ is the localization at the homogeneous maximal ideal of a generic linkage of $R$ in the sense of Huneke and Ulrich \cite{HunekeUlrichDivisorClass}.
 Then $S$ is an almost complete intersection domain that is a locally complete intersection in codimension $\le 1$.
-Since $S$ is an almost complete intersection domain with enough depth, we can apply Lemmas \ref{AttLocalCohomologyDepthCanonicalModule} and \ref{DeformationOFCEC}(\ref{itm:CETandDeformation}) and an inductive argument to see that it satisfies the CE Property (cf. \cite[step 2, page 238]{DuttaGriffithIntersectionMultiplicity} for an analogous result with a different proof).
+Since $S$ is an almost complete intersection domain with enough depth, we can apply Lemmas \ref{AttLocalCohomologyDepthCanonicalModule} and \ref{DeformationOFCEC}(\ref{itm:CETandDeformation}) and an inductive argument to see that it satisfies the CE Property (cf. \cite[step 2, page 238]{DuttaGriffithIntersectionMultiplicity} for an analogous result with a different proof which seems to be characteristic dependent as it calls upon the proof of \cite[Theorem 3.2]{DutaOnTheCanonicalII}).